wishing everyone Happy Holidays and a great new year!!! After having major tech problems this fall I am back to mixing the JaR 2 songs, as

 If you typically rank your favorite albums according to the classic milestones - Airplay- AIRPLAY and Donald Fagen-THE NIGHTFLY, you will

 now have a NEW standard to measure music by - JaR-SCENE 29.
-Go listen to the sound bites of 5 of
+Go listen to a few sound bites

 the songs and you will surely agree with Bill Champlin, who was totally stoked when hearing